Grants Pass Daily Courier

 The Grants Pass Daily Courier is an independent, family-owned daily newspaper published in Grants Pass, Oregon, United States.
 The Daily Courier covers Grants Pass and the surrounding area and is delivered throughout Josephine County, as well as parts of Jackson and Douglas counties.
 It was established in 1885 and is owned by Courier Publishing Company.
-The Daily Courier is an evening paper published Tuesday through Friday and Sunday.
-Its weekday circulation is 11,383 and its Sunday circulation is 12,488.
-It is the newspaper of record for Josephine County.
+The Daily Courier is an evening paper published Tuesday through Friday and Sunday and had a circulation around 9,200 as of 2023.

+The Daily Courier is the oldest continuously published newspaper in Southern Oregon.
+It took the title in 2019 when the Ashland Daily Tidings closed.